Jiraties/Jiraties/README.md

 # Hi there, Welcome to my profile! 👋 </br>
 ## About Me 😄 </br>
 🔭 Team -- Currently working as a Front-End Developer at [SS Developers team](https://ssdevelopers.xyz/) </br>
-📫 Currently Studying at -- Assumption College Bangrak Bangkok, Thailand </br>
+📫 Currently Studying at -- [Assumption College](https://www.assumption.ac.th/) Bangrak Bangkok, Thailand </br>
-🎶 My Music Life -- a Bb, Bass clarinetist in [AC Band](https://www.facebook.com/AC-Band-401703863888276/) </br>
-🇹🇭 Where i'm from -- I'm from Thailand and fluent in thai and english </br>
+🇹🇭 Where i'm from -- I'm from Thailand , fluent in thai and english </br>
 🌐 My Website -- This is still in development but [here is it anyways!](https://ssdevelopers.xyz/Jirat_Chutrakul/)
 ## Experience 💼 </br>
 🌱 New at coding -- Almost 1 year of experience </br>
-📚 Learning -- React JS </br>
+📚 Learning -- React JS, Javascript </br>
 📞 Contact Me -- Discord: saikaaawastaken#8066 </br>